budzkieqb002-hash/Gatsby-AI/README.md

 What will I do today?
 - Develop the other home pag design I made
 What are my blockers?
-End-of-day Checkout (Screenshot of the biggest "win" and/or "error" of the day) 4th year
+- too lazy to add any unneccesary designs and features End-of-day Checkout (Screenshot of the biggest "win" and/or "error" of the day) 4th year